mistic/static-fs/README.md

 ## API

-// TODO: provide a way to exclude an additional list of files.

-### `async generateStaticFsVolume(mountRootDir, foldersToAdd, appEntryPointsToPatch)`
+### `async generateStaticFsVolume(mountRootDir, foldersToAdd, appEntryPointsToPatch, exclusions)`

-An async function that would take care of generating the static filesystem considering that the root path to mount it would be `mountRootDir`, the content would be created according `foldersToAdd` and your application entry points would be automatically patched according `appEntryPointsToPatch` so node can read from the generated static filesystem.
+An async function that would take care of generating the static filesystem considering that the root path to mount it would be `mountRootDir`, the content would be created according `foldersToAdd`, your application entry points would be automatically patched according `appEntryPointsToPatch` so node can read from the generated static filesystem, and any path (folder or file) listed on `exclusions` would be discarded.

 > NOTE: After running that function a folder called `static_fs` would be created inside `mountRootDir` with `static_fs_volume.sfsv` and